adconnolly/CLUBBiNN/test/data/README.md

   `compute_mixing_length` in CLUBB (obtained by logging inputs and outputs during standalone calculation).
 Used to check that the Python reimplementation of the same function is equivalent.
+- `reference_SAM_z_grid.csv`: Values of the vertical grid obtained from the BOMEX dataset before refactoring.
+- `reference_CLUBB_zt_grid.csv`: Values of the CLUBB zt grid obtained from SAM z grid of BOMEX dataset before refactoring.
+- `reference_CLUBB_zm_grid.csv`: Values of the CLUBB zm grid obtained from SAM z grid of BOMEX dataset before refactoring.